nervehammer/Etherscan-Scraper/README.md

     $ python scraper.py 9 2
     ```

-3. output will be in current directory with timestamp named e.g. `VerifiedContracts-20180927_111610.csv`
+3. output will be in current directory with current timestamp e.g. `VerifiedContracts-20180927_111610.csv`

+## Warning
+Using this script to scrap etherscan.io is against their Terms of Service.
+It is for educational purpose.
+Use it at your own risk.
+I am not liable for any damages.